- Know Your Rights and Responsibilities

 - As a homeschooler, you do not want any favors from the state.

 If you are nervous about calling, plan your points in advance and call after-hours to get your legislator’s voicemail.
 Remember that when you call, you should begin the call with your home address so the legislator knows you are one of their constituents.
 Personal responsibility is the foundation of homeschooling in Wisconsin.
-Knowing how the legislative process works, and getting involved, are part of protecting our homeschooling freedoms.
+Knowing how the legislative process works, and getting involved, are vital to protecting our homeschooling freedoms.
 We are always happy to hear from members about issues in your area.
 Please keep in touch.

 The short answer: There are no federal or state income tax breaks for homeschool parents in Wisconsin.
 Homeschool parents may not claim the educator expense deduction, nor can tax-favored funds from a 529 plan be used to pay expenses for homeschool students.